Common Terrapin Illnesses

-- Natural sunlight or artificial UV light can supply them necessary Vitamin D to strengthen their shells.
-Vitamin A, in the form of cod-liver oil can be given daily as drops with every feed to keep their eyes healthy.
-Powdered mineral supplements are also essential for the terrapins in captivity.
+- Natural sunlight or artificial UV light can supply them with the Vitamin D they need to strengthen their shells.
+Vitamin A, in the form of cod-liver oil, can be given daily as drops with every feed to keep their eyes healthy.
+Powdered mineral supplements are also essential for terrapins in captivity.

 - Maintain the water temperature between 75°F to 80°F.